Double bass concerto: History

-Concerti originated in the Baroque era.
+Concerti originated in the Classical era.
 At first, double bass concertos were very rare due to the gut strings.
 These strings were difficult to move with the bow and did not resonate or project as loud.

 It was around 1650 that the overwound gut string was invented.
 This greatly increased the popularity for composers to write double bass solos.

 The main eras of double bass concerts are the Classical and Romantic period.
 These are considered the main concerto eras until the 20th and 21st century when the Andrés Martí and Eduard Tubin concertos were written.